matthewmueller/socrates/Readme.md

 Wherever you can access state in Socrates it is frozen, or in other words, read-only.
 This eliminates any possibility of modified references causing unexpected changes to our state.

-By freezing state only in development, it steers our code in an immutable direction without handicapping performance in production.
+By freezing state only in development, it steers our code towards the immutable direction without handicapping performance in production.

 #### III.
 Reducers do not replace state, they update state